 When the clock tick-tocks midnight on New Year’s Eve, we’re reminded of how finite our time is and become acutely aware of the 365 days of possibilities.
 This new revolution around the sun usually comes with ambitious New Years’ resolutions.
 We promise ourselves that we’ll stop doing that or do more of this, even do things better.
 Who says we shouldn’t have travel resolutions too?
-Here are eight really easy ways to be a more responsible and smarter traveller in 2018.
-(Note that this is an update of my 2017 blog post.)
+Here are eight really easy ways to be a more responsible and smarter traveller.

 1. Trees for travel

 Dawn Jorgensen of The Incidental Tourist introduced me to Greenpop – a South African non-profit organisation co-founded by award-winning folk musician Jeremy Loops.
 For R120 (around $8) they’ll plant a tree on your behalf.
 It will minimise the carbon footprint you’ve amassed, especially through air travel.
 At 0.85 kg of Carbon Dioxide per kilometre, air travel produces the largest amount of Carbon Dioxide emissions per passenger kilometre, while a car produces around a quarter of that.

 Not only do the trees planted by Greenpop gobble up some of those carbon emissions coming out of the plane’s exhaust and replace it with oxygen, but they also filter ground water, prevent soil erosion and give a home for birds and small critters.
 And what’s even better is that the trees are planted in barren, under-privileged areas in South Africa as part of an urban greening and reforestation initiative.
 Greenpop also sells gift cards, so you can gift someone a planted tree, no matter the occasion.